Only-Up-Offical/tir/README.md

 You can use it in any directory by adding the `tir` folder to your system variables.
 It's preferable to add the `tir` folder to 'C:\Program Files (x86)' and then include it in your system variables.

+## Attention, Please!

+After installing TIR in 'C:\Program Files (x86)', if you encounter issues creating a project using the command 'tir new <project_name>' and it doesn't generate the project as expected, please ensure that you open your terminal with administrator permissions to resolve any potential permission-related issues.

 ## Create a Project

 ```bash